zkp2p/zkp2p-react-native-sdk/README.md

 # zkp2p-react-native-sdk

-React Native SDK for ZKP2P
+React Native SDK for ZKP2P with support for gnark proving

 ## Installation